Florence, Italy

 We asked people about the cost of living in Florence, they wrote:

 "The cost of living in Florence is generally considered to be quite high.
 Rent prices for a nice 1 bedroom apartment in Florence, Italy can range from around $1,000 to $1,500 USD per month, while a nice 2 bedroom apartment can range from around $1,500 to $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Florence, Italy can cost around $20 to $30 USD per person," remarked one expat in Florence.
+Eating dinner at a moderately priced restaurant in Florence, Italy can cost around $20 to $30 USD per person," wrote one expat living in Florence.

 What are the visa & residency requirements in Florence?

 "In order to visit or stay in Florence, a person must obtain a visa from the Italian Embassy or Consulate in their home country.
 The type of visa required depends on the purpose of the visit, such as tourism, study, or work.
 The application process for a visa typically involves submitting a completed application form, valid passport, passport-sized photographs, proof of financial means, and other documents as required.
 In order to apply for residency in Florence, Italy, a person must submit an application to the local police station.
 The application must include a valid passport, proof of financial means, proof of health insurance, and other documents as required.
 The application process may also involve an interview with a local police officer.
-Once approved, the applicant will receive a residence permit, which must be renewed every two years," mentioned an expat living in Florence.
+Once approved, the applicant will receive a residence permit, which must be renewed every two years," said an expat in Florence.

 Why do people move to Florence?